 Finance 3.0 is in the picture today—an open financial system that allows companies to exert greater control over end-to-end auditing processes, providing transparency, and eliminating wasted spend altogether.

 The visibility afforded by Finance 3.0 helps drive business growth and scalability by ensuring errors are identified well before the freight bills are processed for payment.
 Next-gen freight audit companies today do not prescribe to the idea of pre-and post-audits, but rather stress performing a single, full forensic pre-audit to comprehensively eliminate errors creeping into freight bills.
 Proactive intervention on errors allows companies to bypass the hurdle of trying to recoup overpayments and helps them to optimize their cashflow.

-OpenEnvoy is the first and only freight audit solution to complete a full audit of every invoice before you pay so that you never get overcharged by your providers.
+OpenEnvoy is the first and only freight audit solution to complete a full audit of every invoice before you pay so that you never get overcharged by your vendors.
 Leveraging the latest technology, we have been able to help our customers achieve ROI within 90 days, faster processing, improved accuracy and reduced operational costs.